-- Semissions are estimated for the following activities - Production and processing of natural gas (CO2 and CH4) and - Transmission and distribution of natural gas (CH4). - ✤ The use of natural gas in the period 1990 1995 (domestic natural gas only) is negligible (self-consumption in the energy sector and feedstock for ammonia production) and restricted at the area of production. - $\stackrel{\text{th}}{\Rightarrow}$ The emission factors used for the estimation CO2 and CH4 emissions derive from the 2006 IPCC GLs. - CO2 and CH4 emissions from the exploration of natural gas were reported as "NE" (not estimated).
+- Activity data for the estimation of emissions (Table 3.31b) derive from the national energy balance. - Emissions are estimated for the following activities - Production and processing of natural gas (CO2 and CH4) and - Transmission and distribution of natural gas (CH4). - The use of natural gas in the period 1990 1995 (domestic natural gas only) is negligible (self-consumption in the energy sector and feedstock for ammonia production) and restricted at the area of production. - The emission factors used for the estimation CO2 and CH4 emissions derive from the 2006 IPCC GLs. - CO2 and CH4 emissions from the exploration of natural gas were reported as "NE" (not estimated).
 These emissions are considered insignificant, as defined in paragraph 37(b) of the UNFCCC Annex I inventory reporting guidelines, because of the low level of NG production (Tables 3.31b).
 For example, by applying the tier 1 2006 IPCC methodology, the CO2 and CH4 emissions for 2017 from the exploration of oil will be less than 3 ktCO2eq.